 If you're hoping for a modern-yet-timeless feel in any room of your home, consider painting your walls white.
 For one thing, white walls immediately make a space feel bigger and brighter.
 Plus, with a blank canvas to build on, you can incorporate just about any style (or color) of furniture and decor into your space.
 As Instagram-worthy as fresh white walls may be, take warning—they require their fair share of maintenance.

 As with anything light-colored, over time, your white walls will put dirt and signs of wear and tear.
-But with the right strategies, you can keep your space looking just as fresh as it did the first day you painted it.
+But with the right strategies, you can keep your white walls clean using a few simple things like dish soap, a duster, and a non-abrasive sponge.
 Here's how to clean white walls effectively, step by step, according to experts.

 Meet the Expert

 - Paige NeJame is the owner of the Boston-based interior painting company CertaPro.

 - Alex Varela is the general manager of Dallas Maids, a professional home-cleaning service in Texas.